In Your Crisis Management Approach, Focus First on Communication

 Focus on essential information and embrace brevity.
 Share what you know when you know it.
 Also, be honest — this is not the time to equivocate and fall back on corporate speak.

-- What you don’t know, in addition to what you do know.
+- Share what you don’t know, in addition to what you do know.

 No one has all the answers right now.
 But acting like you do will damage your credibility and your ability to connect with your people.
 Be honest and embrace the ambiguity of the situation, but also share what you’re able.
 People will appreciate and resonate with honest, direct messaging.

-- What people can look to for stability and guidance.
+- Make it clear what people can look to for stability and guidance.

 Communicating in a Crisis: When?

-- Before questions and concerns are submitted, when possible.
+- Explain before questions and concerns are submitted, when possible.

 During a crisis, people can be so overwhelmed with just getting through their lives that they may not have the capacity to reach out with questions and concerns.
 Taking the initiative to connect with your team and answer the questions they likely have will show them that you’re on the front line dealing with the crisis, and that you’re willing to support them.
 Of course, you should also provide a space for your team members to share their concerns and ask questions that haven’t been answered.